Winter Weather Operations

 Parking can be more difficult than usual when it snows.
 Residents may need to move their cars from snow emergency routes to avoid towing, and on-street parking may be more scarce if parking lanes are filled with snow.
 If snow or ice is predicted, residents who park on-street may wish to consider moving their vehicle to a garage.
 The City offers overnight parking (8pm to 8am) at a rate of $5.00.
 This rate is available in Garage B (28 2nd Street), Garage D (215 Hudson Street) and the Midtown Garage (371 4th Street) every day of the year.
 If the City declares a snow emergency, residents with a valid resident or temporary parking permit may park in Garage B for a rate of $5 per day until the end of the snow emergency.

 Property owners/occupants have six (6) hours after the completion of a storm to remove snow and ice from sidewalks adjacent to their property, along with adjoining wheelchair ramps or curb cuts.
 At least a 4 foot path or 2/3 of the width of the sidewalk (whichever is greater) should be cleared.
 If a sidewalk is less than 4 feet wide, the entire width must be cleared.
 Apply salt or sand if needed.
+Snow and ice must be cleared from gutters a width of 2 feet into the street.
 It is illegal to shovel snow back into the street or on a fire hydrant.
 Residents in multi-unit buildings with management companies should ensure that they are aware of City regulations in order to avoid fines.
 Residents are encouraged to assist elderly or disabled neighbors and to clear snow from fire hydrants.

 The City performs proactive inspections and also relies on citizen complaints to help us identify those property owners that are not meeting sidewalk safety requirements.
 The vast majority of property owners comply with these regulations, but the City will issue fines to those who do not keep sidewalks clear.
 To report a violation, call the Department of Environmental Services at 201-420-2012 or submit a complaint online here.